 One of the best ways to eliminate bias while staffing your New Zealand business is by blind reviewing CVs — remove applicant names and get an independent view of qualifications.
 You won’t consider any stereotypes this way, so you can focus on what truly matters to your company, including experience and skills related to the position.

 Making an Offer

 When you’re ready to offer a job to a candidate, you must first make sure they can legally work in the country.
-Small businesses with 19 employees or less can use trial periods for up to 90 days, but make sure you explain this period if you use one.
+Small businesses with less than 20 employees can use trial periods for up to 90 days, but make sure you explain this period if you use one.
+The employee must agree to the trial period, and it must be included in their signed, written employment agreement.
 Give the candidate information about any unions or collective agreements as well.

 Take some time to talk about the role and its specific conditions, such as hours, location, salary, benefits, and holidays.
 An employee’s acceptance can happen through a verbal agreement or a written employment agreement.

 Hiring New Zealand employees starts with a written employment contract.
 New Zealand compliance laws require a written agreement signed before the employee’s start date.
 The agreement must include employment terms, including place of work, responsibilities, work schedule compensation, benefits, and termination terms.
 Ensure the employment contract and offer letter include all compensation amounts in New Zealand Dollars (NZD).